sai09kumar/CI_CD_PIPELINE/cicd.md

 ![Alt text](image-23.png)

-To avoid repeating again to build again and again we can just Pollscm for 2 minutes so that whenever code updated then automatically jenkins update the code
+To avoid repeating again to build again and again we can just Pollscm for 2 minutes or according to time required so that whenever code updated then automatically jenkins update the code

 ![Alt text](image-22.png)

 This is how we deploy a live website on server and manage.

+Also we can edit the code in local git to edit and deploy.